replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 ### New Features {#new-features-1-0-0-beta-12}
 * Adds support for custom metrics in air gapped installs.

-### Bug Fixes {#bug-fixes-1-0-0-beta-12}
-* Fixes an issue where in rare scenarios, telemetry events that closely followed each other were reported out of order.

 ## 1.0.0-beta.11

 Released on October 30, 2023